fisherro/streams/README.md

 ## streams::Simple\_stdio\_ostream

 This class provides an ostream wrapped around a stdio FILE pointer.
 Just pass its ctor a FILE\*.
 The Simple\_stdio\_ostream does not claim ownership of the FILE\*; you'll have to close it yourself.

-## streams::stdouts &amp; streams::stderrs

-These are Stdio\_ostreams wrapping stdio and stderr.

 ## streams::File\_ostream